chrsengel/chrsengel.github.io/_posts/stild/2020-08-17-stuff-i-learned-today-001.md

 # Flutter Stuff

 I just recently got into Flutter development, so some of these points might be totally dumb for experienced developers.
 Hit me up on [Twitter](https://twitter.com/chrsengel) if you find something utterly stupid or want to get in touch.
+I'd appreciate some feedback.

 ## Stuff that sucks